Estreuselito/bikerus/README.md

 > 🌾 This paragraph describes how the further preprocessing works

 Based on the data resulting from imputing NAs, further preprocessing is done by executing the script `2_pipeline_preprocessing`: ❌ unnecessary data features are dropped, ➡️ data is transformed to correct data types, 📊 and the continous variables are normalized.
-This script will create a file for the preprocessed data in the folder `data` as well as another file for the storing the actual (non-normalized) minimum and maximum values for the variable to be predicted.
+This script will create a file for the preprocessed data in the folder `data` as well as another file for the storing the actual (non-normalized) minimum and maximum values for the target variable.

 ## Data Partitioning

-> 🗂️ This paragraph will explain how you can partition the used data into a train and test set.
-Additionally it explains how the train set can be partitioned into a train set and a cross-validation-set (for additional testing), if `GridSearchCV` is not used. `GridSearchCV` uses [(Stratified)KFold](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html) as a cross validation splitting strategy (see parameter `cv`).
-The following explaination describes a variation of KFold which returns first k folds as train set and the (k + 1)th fold as test set.
+> 🗂️ This paragraph will explain how you can partition the used data into training and testing sets.
+Additionally it explains how the training set can be partitioned into a training set as well as a cross-validation-set (for additional testing), if `GridSearchCV` is not used. `GridSearchCV` uses [(Stratified)KFold](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html) as a cross validation splitting strategy (see parameter `cv`).
+The following explaination describes a variation of KFold which returns first k folds as training set and the (k + 1)th fold as testing set.

-**Steps for creating a train and test set:**
+**Steps for creating training and testing sets:**
 1. Import the data.
 Use `df = decompress_pickle(<path>.pbz2)` for importing.
 2. Call the function `train_test_split_ts`.

     The function takes two arguments: The first one is the `data (type: DataFrame)`.
 The second is the size of the `training set (type: float)`.
 The size of the training set must be greater than `0` and smaller than `1`.

-    The function returns the sets for `X_train`, `Y_train`, `X_test` and `Y_test`. `X_train` and `X_test` include all columns except for the target column. `Y_train` and `Y_test` only include the target column (field to predict). `X_train` and `Y_train` are used for training including determining the samples for cross validation. `X_test` and `Y_test` are only used for the (final) testing.
+    The function returns the sets for `X_train`, `Y_train`, `X_test` and `Y_test`. `X_train` and `X_test` including all columns except for the target column. `Y_train` and `Y_test` only include the target column (field to predict). `X_train` and `Y_train` are used for training including determining the samples for cross validation. `X_test` and `Y_test` are only used for the (final) testing.
 The files are exported to: `'./data/partitioned/'`.

-**Steps for creating a train and test set for cross validation (if GridSearchCV is not used):**
+**Steps for creating training and testing sets for cross validation (if GridSearchCV is not used):**
 1. Import the date: `X_train`, `Y_train`.
 Use `df = decompress_pickle(<path>.pbz2)` for importing.
 2. Call the function `get_sample_for_cv`.

     The function takes six arguments.
 Two arguments are optional (refer to the steps for creating a horizontal bar diagram to visualize the train-test-splits).
-    - `n_splits`: This determines the number of splits used for cross-validation.
+    - `n_splits`: This determines the number of splits that will be used for cross-validation.
 It must be an integer and greater than `1`.
     - `fold`: This determines the current fold (subsample) of the `train` and `test` set for cross validation.
 It must be an integer and greater than `0` and not greater than the `number of splits`.
     - `X_train` and `Y_train`: Data used for training including determining the samples for cross validation. `X_train` includes all columns except for the target column. `Y_train` only includes the target column (field to predict).

-    The functions returns the sets for `X_train_current` and `Y_train_current` as the current fold/sub-sample.
+    The function returns the sets for `X_train_current` and `Y_train_current` as the current fold/sub-sample.
 Additionally it returns `X_test_cv_current` and `Y_test_cv_current` for cross-validation.

-**Steps for creating a horizontal bar diagramm to visualizse the train-test-splits:**
+**Steps for creating a horizontal bar diagram to visualize the train-test-splits:**

 The function `get_sample_for_cv` can create a horizontal bar diagram for the visualization of the the train-test-splits.
-The function only creates the bardiagram if `X_test` is added as a parameter and if the parameter `vis == True`.
+The function only creates the bar diagram if `X_test` is added as a parameter and if the parameter `vis == True`.
 - `X_test`: `X_test` is needed to visualize the final round of testing with `X_test` and `Y_test`, which we created at the beginning with the function `train_test_split_ts`.
-To create the horizontal bardiagramm, `X_test` has to be added to the function.
+To create the horizontal bar diagram, `X_test` must be added to the function.
 - `vis`: `Vis` is used as decision variable for the creation of the diagram.
 It is initalized as `False`.
-Therefore, the horizontal bardiagramm will not be created.
-To create the horizontal bardiagramm, add `True` as the last parameter, when calling the function.
+Therefore, the horizontal bar diagram will not be created.
+To create the horizontal bar diagram, add `True` as the last parameter when calling the function.
 The figure is saved in the path `./data/partitioned/`.

 # Data modelling

-In order to load or train all models (with exception of fastai - see [here](#fastai---neural-net-regressor) why) with the given train and test split, execute the script `4_models.py`.
+In order to load or train all models (with the exception of fastai - see [here](#fastai---neural-net-regressor) why) with the given train and test split, execute the script `4_models.py`.
 This will:
 - Load the given models or train them
 - Save them to the local drive
-- Creates two dataframe:
+- Create two dataframe:
-  - One dataframe with all given prediction (normalized and unnormalized)
+  - One dataframe with all given predictions (normalized and unnormalized)
   - Another with the given $R^2$ values
 - Saves the aforementioned dataframes